Manoj-P1508/Design-Analysis-Algorithms-Lab/README.md

 📌 List of Programs
 24BCA42P : Design and Analysis of Algorithms Lab

-Write a program to implement Linear Search Algorithm and plot time vs n.
+1.Write a program to implement Linear Search Algorithm and plot time vs n.

-Write a program to implement Binary Search Algorithm and plot time vs n.
+2.Write a program to implement Binary Search Algorithm and plot time vs n.

-Write a program to solve Tower of Hanoi for different number of disks.
+3.Write a program to solve Tower of Hanoi for different number of disks.

-Write a program to perform Selection Sort and analyze time complexity.
+4.Write a program to perform Selection Sort and analyze time complexity.

-Write a program to find Minimum and Maximum using Divide & Conquer.
+5.Write a program to find Minimum and Maximum using Divide & Conquer.

-Write a program to perform Quick Sort and analyze time complexity.
+6.Write a program to perform Quick Sort and analyze time complexity.

-Write a program for Optimal Binary Search Tree (Dynamic Programming).
+7.Write a program for Optimal Binary Search Tree (Dynamic Programming).

-Write a program to implement Floyd’s Algorithm (All-pairs shortest path).
+8.Write a program to implement Floyd’s Algorithm (All-pairs shortest path).

-Write a program for Boyer-Moore String Matching Algorithm.
+9.Write a program for Boyer-Moore String Matching Algorithm.

-Write a program to implement Breadth First Search (BFS).
+10.Write a program to implement Breadth First Search (BFS).

-Write a program for Prim’s Algorithm (Minimum Spanning Tree).
+11.Write a program for Prim’s Algorithm (Minimum Spanning Tree).

-Write a program for Kruskal’s Algorithm (Minimum Spanning Tree).
+12.Write a program for Kruskal’s Algorithm (Minimum Spanning Tree).

-Write a program for Topological Sorting and Warshall’s Algorithm.
+13.Write a program for Topological Sorting and Warshall’s Algorithm.

-Write a program to solve 4-Queens Problem (Backtracking).
+14.Write a program to solve 4-Queens Problem (Backtracking).

-Write a program to solve Subset Sum Problem.
+15.Write a program to solve Subset Sum Problem.